Programs and Activities

 In keeping with Max Berger’s vision to support pre-law students by easing the financial barriers that keep many applicants from effectively applying to law school, we proudly present the Max Berger Law School Application “Starter Pack” Stipend Program.

 The law school application process can be expensive.
 When factoring the cost of taking the LSAT; paying for the LSAC CAS report and individual law school applications, fees can add up to a sum that many cannot afford.
-In an effort to financially support law school applicants, Baruch’s Max Berger Pre-Law Program has launch the law school application “Starter Pack”, a new initiative to help Baruch students and alumni reach their educational and career goals.
-This initiative would provide up to $995 to each applicant that demonstrates financial hardship in covering law school application fees.
+In an effort to financially support law school applicants, Baruch’s Max Berger Pre-Law Program has launched the law school application “Starter Pack”, a new initiative to help Baruch students and alumni reach their educational and career goals.
+This initiative would provide up to $1,300 to each applicant in covering law school application fees.
+Law School Fee Waivers

 LSAC Fee Waivers